eccenca/DataspaceConnector/QUIDE_GUIDE_BROKER_CONNECTION.md

 Following there is a list of common IDS Broker Connection Addresses as well as Web Interfaces.
 Lastly, there are a list of useful contacts for requesting access or reporting problems on different IDS Brokers.

-# Connecting to a IDS broker
+# Connecting to a IDS Broker

 There are three steps for connecting to an IDS Broker: (1) request and register your trusted key, (2) Setting up a trusted key (certificate) in an IDS Connector, and (3) Requesting connection access to an IDS Broker.
 In the following we elucidate each one of those steps.